Research Manitoba

 These are a sampling of the many awards available to UM graduate students.

 FGS does not provide students with copies of transcripts from student records or copies of previously submitted transcripts.
-This includes transcripts from other Canadian or international post-secondary institutions, UManitoba, and transcripts submitted as part of previous or current admission or award applications.
+This includes transcripts from other Canadian and international post-secondary institutions, UManitoba, and transcripts submitted as part of previous or current admission or award applications.

 For: Master’s and doctoral students